voyager1winterberry/cse372-01srs/srsV5-0.md

 <br>

-### <b>1.3.1 Product Perspective</b> <a name="1.3.1-product-perspective" /> <!-- Was this section never assigned to a team by the cop leads? (aaron) -->
+### <b>1.3.1 Product Perspective</b> <a name="1.3.1-product-perspective" />
 The myJym app interface will work with multiple internal and external services.
-Each interface helps in communication betweeen system,, hardware, user, and 3rd parties.
+Each interface helps in communication between system, hardware, user, and 3rd parties.

 #### 1.3.1.1 System Interfaces <a name="1.3.1.1-system-interfaces" />
 The system interfaces will be the platforms that the application will be running on.
 The list below will be the systems used for the application.